Melvin L. Morse: Career

 He retired from the full-time practice of Pediatrics in 2006 and worked at a pediatrician office in Milton, Delaware.

+Morse was voted one of “America’s Best Doctors” by his peers in 2001–2002 as one of the top pediatricians in the country.
+In 2010 the Journal of Near-Death Studies published his article “Near-death experiences, deathbed visions, and past-life memories: A convergence in support of van Lommel’s Consciousness beyond life” A year later, in 2011, he became one of the recipients of the Warcollier Research Award granted by IRVA/IRIS.
+He has also conducted research on children’s near-death experiences, childhood leukemia, PTSD management, the new scientific paradigm of consciousness, random number generation, and the benefits of reiki therapy and kundalini meditation, among others.
+In 2023-2024 he participated as research team leader in the BICS Challenge Program, organized by the Bigelow Institute for Consciousness Studies, which queried the afterlife through sixty-seven mediums from six international teams on four foundational, interlinked, existential questions.

+Following a hearing in June 2022, Morse’s medical license was reinstated after being suspended in 2012, when he was arrested and later convicted of child endangerment.
 In 2012, he and his second wife were arrested on child endangerment charges based on allegations made by his eleven year old step-daughter.
 Morse was convicted of reckless endangerment and was sentenced to serve three years in prison.
 His license was also suspended in Delaware following his arrest.
 The step-daughter who made the allegations against Morse & his wife, was later proved to have lied on the witness stand in a previous case, which resulted in her sister spending a year in juvenile prison.
+In 2023, Morse became one of the winners of the BICS Challenge Program funded by the Bigelow Institute for Consciousness Studies to support research into both the survival of human consciousness after physical death and the nature of the afterlife.

 Following his release, Morse co-founded The Recidivism Prevention Group, a company dedicated to assisting addicts and former inmates in developing spiritual understandings to re-enter society as productive members.
 The group uses meditation techniques to accomplish these goals.
 Morse now resides in Washington, DC.

 On September 13, 2022, Delaware's Medical Licensure and Discipline Board announced that the temporary suspension of Morse's medical license had been lifted.
 This was following a hearing by the board that took place on June 16, 2022.

+Institute for the Scientific Study of Consciousness

+The Institute for the Scientific Study of Consciousness (ISSC) is a non-profit organization founded in 1979 by Charles Tart, professor emeritus of psychology at the University of California, Davis, but for most of the 21st century it has been led by Morse.
+Tart was a pioneering figure in parapsychology and transpersonal psychology, Tart created the ISSC to conduct scientific research on consciousness and altered states of consciousness.